Gudmundset/case-studies/README.md

 This allowed us to have one sheet of everybody's emails, names, if they had a response and what their comment was, and will continue to populate on additional survey responses, no maintenance necessary.

+## Case 5: unpivot / melt

+I like making spreadsheets for simple games we have going on.
+On this one game, Core Keeper, we had a team and we wanted to rank which background we started with.
+I spreadsheeted out the data, except I was having a hard time summarizing.
+I consulted my brother who is completing a Masters in Data Science.
+He suggested to melt the data, so it's no longer in pivot form.
+I google searched how to do this in google sheets, and this is the formula I ended up with:

+`={"name","background","rank";ARRAYFORMULA(
+     split(
+        flatten(
+           A3:A9&"|"&B1:H1&"|"&B3:H9
+        ),"|"
+     )
+)}`

+After that, I used a Filter View in Google sheets to rank them all.
+Perfect